On Being a Dentist

 I want my patients to be involved in deciding their treatment path: When they’re invested in treatment, they’re more inclined to take care of the results.
 Seeing a patient take control of their dental health and smile is always my goal. — Dr. Robert Nelson

 - Undergraduate degree – The University of Georgia

-- Doctorate of Dental Medicine – The Medical College of Georgia (now known as Georgia Regents University College of Dental Medicine)
+- Doctorate of Dental Medicine – The Dental College of Georgia at Augusta University

 - American Dental Association

 Dr. Nelson grew up in Springfield and graduated from Effingham County High School.
 He now lives in Rincon with his wife April and their three children: Parker, Natalie, and Blake.

 When he’s not working, Dr. Nelson’s priority is being with his family.
 The children keep him busy and ensure he remains young at heart.
 He also enjoys date nights with April.

 Staying fit and healthy is important to Dr. Nelson.
 He exercises on a regular basis, loves being outside, and enjoys golfing.
 He’s also an active hunter and likes the camaraderie with others this brings.
 On autumn afternoons, you’ll find Dr. Nelson cheering for the Dawgs.